USD/CNH sticks to the mixed outlook – UOB

-USD/CNH is expected to keep the 6.3050-6.3450 range unchanged in the next weeks, commented FX Strategists at UOB Group.
+USD/CNH is still seen within the 6.3050-6.3450 range for the time being, noted FX Strategists at UOB Group.

 Key Quotes